cemerick/clojurescript.test/README.md

     (is (thrown-with-msg? js/Error #"integer?" (pennies->dollar-string 564.2)))))
 ```

+**Note**: each namespace in your project must `(:require
+cemerick.cljs.test)` even if you only use macros.
+Otherwise, the ClojureScript
+compilation process won't include clojurescript.test in its output, resulting
+in an error similar to "`ReferenceError: Can't find variable: cemerick`".

 You can load this into a ClojureScript REPL, and run its tests using familiar functions:

 ```clojure